MVC & MVVM

 This design is often still used in the front end (which is no surprise since it was created in the context of GUI reliant desktop applications).

-1. Having multiple View-Controller couples per screen can get messy fast.
+1. The View-Controller relation can get messy fast.

-2. Having multiple Views per Controller can get even messier (remember, we are talking about each button, label, etc.).
+2. Having multiple Views per Controller can get even messier, since each View ideally corresponds to a piece of the UI.

 Model-View-ViewModel

-Thatā€™s exactly what John Gossman thought around 2005.
+Thatā€™s what John Gossman tried to solve around 2005.

 MVVM